 - What are your symptoms and when did you first notice them?

 - Is your pain constant?
 Is it severe?

-- Do common tasks that use your elbow — such as lifting, gripping, carrying, typing or shaking hands — trigger pain?
+- Do tasks that use your elbow — lifting, gripping, carrying, typing, shaking hands — trigger pain?

-- Are your symptoms affecting your ability to complete normal, daily tasks, including work or sleep?
+- Are your symptoms affecting your ability to complete daily tasks?
+Are they affecting your sleep?

-- Have you recently made any changes to your training routine or equipment, such as using new techniques or a new racket?
+- Have you recently changed your training or equipment, such as using new techniques or a new racket?

 - What activities do you perform at work?

-- What are your most common recreational activities or hobbies?
+- What are your recreational activities or hobbies?

-- Have you tried any at-home treatments so far?
+- Have you tried at-home treatments?
 If so, has anything helped?

-- Have you recently had any injuries that may have caused elbow damage?
+- Have you recently had an injury that might have caused elbow damage?